Tips For Selling Your Home in 2025 — Advice from Experts

 Taryn Tacher is the senior editorial operations manager and senior editor for HomeLight's Resource Centers.
 With eight years of editorial and operations experience, she previously managed editorial operations at Contently and content partnerships at Conde Nast.
 Taryn holds a bachelor's from the University of Florida College of Journalism, and she's written for GQ, Teen Vogue, Glamour, Allure, and Variety.

-You’ve probably heard lots of advice from your friends, family, and neighbors about selling your home: but how do you know what will really work?
+You’ve probably heard lots of advice from your friends, family, and neighbors about putting your home on the market, but how do you know what will really work?
 With a challenging market, high interest rates, and fluctuating local market trends, it’s easy to get lost in the barrage of advice and tips for selling your home.

 We’ve compiled the most helpful advice from top agents throughout the country to help you sell your home with confidence in uncertain times.